revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 ---------------

-7. You are on a client project when someone client-facing approached you about a bug and is holding you responsible for the bug that you did not know existed.After some investigation, you find out that your most recent build did not cause the bug.How would you handle or approach this situation?
+7.You are on a client project when someone client-facing approached you about a bug and is holding you responsible for the bug that you did not know existed.After some investigation, you find out that your most recent build did not cause the bug.How would you handle or approach this situation?

 <details markdown="1">